GdeGalleta/superheroes/README.md

 ## Architecture

 * MvvM Design Pattern.
-* UI developed 100% in code including the components.
+* UIKit UI developed 100% in code including the components.
 * Communication between View and ViewModel is done through the use of Combine.
 * View flow navigation is done by the use of the Coordinator pattern.
 * The ViewModel gets data from the API by using: